flowroute/flowroute-sdk-v3-php/README.md

 ## Functions

-The following section will demonstrate the capabilities of Numbers v2 and Messages v2.1 that are wrapped in our PHP library.
-Note that the example responses may not show the expected results from the function calls within **testSDK.php**.
+The following section will demonstrate the capabilities of Numbers v2, Messages v2.1, E911s v2, and CNAMs v2 that are wrapped in our PHP library.
+Note that the example responses may not show the expected results from the function calls within **testSDK.php**, **e911_demo.php**, and **cnam_demo.php**.
 These examples have been formatted using Mac's <span class="code-variable">pbpaste</span> and <span class="code-variable">jq</span>.
 To learn more, see [Quickly Tidy Up JSON from the Command Line](http://onebigfunction.com/vim/2015/02/02/quickly-tidying-up-json-from-the-command-line-and-vim/).

 ### Number Management